Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 How Google Understands a Local Business Website

-That means a local business website should make several things obvious:
+A strong local business website should make several things obvious:

 • What your business does